ZIP: 228

 Security and Privacy Considerations

-Protection against Replay attacks
+Protection Against Replay attacks

 We consider whether our change from signing the SIGHASH in the spend authorization signature to signing the Action Group Hash opens any possibilities of replay attacks.

 This is prevented by the use of the updated SIGHASH in the binding signature.
 If an adversary tries to extract an Action Group and associated Spend Authorization Signature from a transaction on the network to replay it within another transaction - which would potentially be detrimental to the matcher as it could make their bundle invalid (if the replayed Action Group gets included first on-chain) - the adversary will also need to be able to generate a binding signature on their replayed transaction, which is not possible without knowing the \(\mathsf{bsk}\) associated with the Action Group being replayed.
-The \(\mathsf{bsk}\) is sent within the Swap Order, which is assumed to be communicated over a secure channel off-chain between the parties.
+The \(\mathsf{bsk}\) is sent within the Swap Order.
+The Swap Order is assumed to be communicated over a secure channel off-chain between the parties.
 This precludes the possibility of replay attacks.

 Non-Malleability of the Time Limit

-We protect against the malleation of the time limit field by a malicious matching party (in order to take advantage of the "free option" that it could obtain by extending the validity of an Order) by including the time limit inside the Action Group Hash that is signed using the Spend Authorization Signature (see more details in Rationale for Time Limit).
+We protect against the malleation of the timeLimit field by a malicious matching party (in order to take advantage of the "free option" that it could obtain by extending the validity of an Order) by including the time limit inside the Action Group Hash that is signed using the Spend Authorization Signature (see more details in Rationale for Time Limit).
 The security of the Spend Authorization Signature and the collision resistance of the BLAKE2b-256 hash then ensures that the time limit remains the same as the one mandated by the creator of the Swap Order.

 Other Considerations